- Section VI - 1.20(B) UMB POLICY ON SEX-BASED DISCRIMINATION OF STUDENTS

 This procedure does not supersede policies and procedures addressing issues specifically governed by other University policies, such as: school grade appeals and school dismissal appeals, disability and reasonable accommodation complaints.
 Students are expected to present such complaints in accordance with the applicable school and University policy and procedure.

-Many University students will be supervised by employees of University affiliates and teaching sites during their educational experiences.
-If a student is aggrieved by sexual harassment/sexual violence in such a setting, the complaint must be reported to the Title IX Coordinator as described in the policy.
-The University will attempt to resolve the situation and take reasonable steps to prevent harassment and violence that may be directed toward others.
-The University will attempt to reassign the student if a prompt resolution is not feasible.
+Many University students will be supervised by employees of University affiliates and teaching sites during their educational experiences and may have interactions with other third parties while participating in a program at the University.
+If a student is aggrieved by sexual harassment/sexual violence behavior of a third party, the behavior may affect the student’s equal opportunity in education at the University.
+Such complaints should be reported to the Title IX Coordinator as described in the policy.
+The University will attempt to resolve the situation and take reasonable steps to prevent harassment and violence that may be directed toward the complainant and others.
+The University will attempt to reassign the student to a different preceptor or teaching site if a prompt resolution of a complaint involving an affiliate is not feasible.

 X. Filing Complaints with Outside Agencies